 Can high blood pressure and sex be related?
+Anything that affects the health of your blood vessels - like heart disease, high blood pressure, smoking, stress - can affect a man's ability to have an erection.
 Researchers haven't found a link between high blood pressure and women’s sexual function.
 However, there is evidence that high blood pressure can affect men's sexual life.

-You may not know that you have high blood pressure, as it can go unnoticed for years.
-If you're struggling with sexual performance, it could be related to hypertension.
+You may not know that you have high blood pressure, as it can go unnoticed for years, but, if you're struggling with sexual performance, it could be related to hypertension.
 Sexual activity won't cause a heart related event.
 However, your level of satisfaction with your sexual health may diminish.

 When you have high blood pressure, less blood flows through the arteries.
 This means that many of your organs don't receive the necessary amounts of blood.
 Because of this, blood flow to the penis is restricted and an erection can be difficult.
 This is a form of erectile dysfunction.

 This problem is actually quite common in men who have high blood pressure, especially those who aren't treating their condition.

 I did some research and found this book on Erectile Dysfunction: Say Goodbye To Constantly Stimulating To Stay Hard.
 Discover How To Keep A Rock Hard Erection Without The Fear Of Going Limp.
 With this short guide you will understand all the issues surrounding erectile dysfunction, deconstruct a lot of the myths that seems to have developed about this condition.

 But best of all within the five comprehensive chapters of this book you will find out about:

 Medications and treatment of blood pressure can improve or even reverse these side effects of high blood pressure, making it easier for sexual satisfaction.

 You may also notice that most of the drugs that treat hypertension include sexual dysfunction in their side effects.
 These drugs are thiazide diuretics, beta blockers and calcium channel blockers.